U.S. Fleet Forces Band to perform at Watauga High School

-NORFOLK, Va. – On Tuesday, March 15, at 7 p.m., the U.S. Fleet Forces Band wind ensemble will perform a concert at Watauga High School in the Ross Auditorium at 300 Go Pioneers Drive in Boone.
+NORFOLK, Va. – The U.S. Fleet Forces Band wind ensemble will perform a concert at Watauga High School in the Ross Auditorium at 300 Go Pioneers Drive in Boone on Tuesday, March 15, at 7 p.m.

 The wind ensemble will perform a wide-range of music to include traditional marches, popular songs, patriotic favorites, and selections from some of the finest wind band literature.
 Admission is free and open to the public.